 Owned by Zillow, Trulia offers its own app to help house hunters find the perfect home.
 Trulia expands on Zillow’s offerings by grouping listings into specific categories such as lofts, victorians, homes with hardwood floors, houses with pools, those with remodeled kitchens, houses in safe neighborhoods, and more.

-During my house hunting experience, Redfin became my best friend.
+During my house hunting experience, real estate company Redfin became my best friend.
 The Redfin app is tied into the Redfin real estate company, known for its technology-driven business model and map-based real estate searches, but you don’t have to be a Redfin client to use the app; anyone can use it for free.
 The map feature allows you to zero in on an area and then tap an icon to instantly see a house and all the relevant listing information.
 To do a bit more research, you can even tap on your current location to view houses that recently sold in the area or find listings all around you.
 Better yet, you can find open houses, send listings to your realtor, and set up searches and alerts.

 Besides the mapping technology, here’s what I really like about the Redfin app: You can see new house listings faster than anywhere else (within 15 minutes of being listed).
 Another cool feature is that Redfin highlights "Hot Homes" and predicts the number of days it will take for these houses to get an offer.
 So if you’re leisurely browsing listings and really like a "Hot Home," you might want to hustle over to see it in person.
 Here are some other apps that will make your life easier.